Don't spend a penny on a Walk-in

 particularly well suited to the manufacture of a bath is GRP (also known

-as glass reinforced plastic, or fibre glass).
+as glass reinforced polymer, or fibre glass).
 To illustrate this one

 layer of glass strand matting which is bonded by an epoxy resin.
 The